vasi/bootstrappable-distros/README.md

 * [Linux From Scratch](distros/LFS.md) - Build dozens of packages by hand, but you might learn something!
 * [Sabotage](distros/Sabotage.md) - Tiny distro built for bootstrapping

+## Honorable mentions

+Not real distros, since no package management:
+* [live-bootstrap](distros/live-bootstrap.md) - Build up from a minimal seed

 ## License

 © 2025 by Dave Vasilevsky, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)